Building Automation System Projects: 9 Things to Improve the Success of Your Projects

 We’ve all been part of projects where the BAS was somewhat of an afterthought (at least as far as the contract procurement process goes), and we got our contracts way too late.
 This adds a big challenge to a project.
 The best thing you can do to attempt to avoid these situations is as soon as you begin submitting proposals or negotiating for a contract, be sure to make it very clear to your customers how much time you need to go through your engineering process to develop shop drawings and submittals.

-7. Get Your Point-to-Point Checkout and Commissioning Processes Running Like a Finely Tuned PID Loop
+7. Get Your Point-to-Point Checkout and Verification Processes Running Like a Finely Tuned PID Loop

 Once you have a plan in place, engineering and design work finished, and begin executing your work, you need to make sure that it runs as smoothly and as organized as possible.
 Facilitating this requires at the very least a couple key things: training for your field crews, and defined, repeatable processes.